Music Education FAQ's

 exam called Praxis I before the end of the sophomore year.
 However, you are exempt

-If you have not taken the SAT or ACT, you must take Praxis 1 and score a minimum of 174 in reading, and 173 in math and writing.
+If you have not taken the SAT or ACT, you must take Praxis 1 and score a minimum of 156 in reading, 150 in math, and 162 in writing.